-Lara Kroop Delamarre’s practice focuses on antitrust, trade regulation, white collar investigations, and international arbitration.
+Lara Kroop Delamarre’s practice focuses on white collar investigations, antitrust, trade regulation, and international arbitration.
+Lara has led internal investigations in both private practice and at the U.S. Department of Justice.
 Her extensive civil and criminal antitrust experience has included assisting corporate clients in both cooperative and adversarial roles, as well as investigative and prosecutorial matters.
 Her international arbitration experience includes both commercial and investor-state arbitration, with particular focus on matters involving Eastern Europe and the Middle East.
 Lara has represented clients across a broad spectrum of industries, including telecom, oil & gas, construction, biotechnology, and financial services.

 Prior to joining Cohen & Gresser, Lara was a senior associate in the International Arbitration group at Shearman & Sterling LLP in Paris.
-Previously, she served five years as a trial attorney in the Antitrust Division of the U.S. Department of Justice, where she led numerous white collar investigations, and as a Special Assistant U.S. Attorney in the Major Crimes Unit of the U.S. Attorney’s Office for the Northern District of California.
+Previously, she served five years as a trial attorney in the Antitrust Division of the U.S. Department of Justice and as a Special Assistant U.S. Attorney in the Major Crimes Unit of the U.S. Attorney’s Office for the Northern District of California.

 Lara is a magna cum laude graduate of Cornell University Law School, where she was an editor of the Cornell Law Review.
 She earned her Master’s degree from Dartmouth College and her undergraduate degree from Yale University.
 Lara is fluent in English and French, and she is proficient in Russian.

 Cornell University Law School (J.D., magna cum laude, 2005); Dartmouth College, (M.A., 2002); Yale University (B.A., 1998)

 California State; District of Columbia; U.S. District Courts for the Northern and Eastern Districts of California; U.S. Court of Appeals for the Ninth Circuit

 Activities and Affiliations